Get your CNC fix — without spending a fortune

 Interested in creating a makerspace in your community?
 Download a copy of the “Makerspace Playbook” and check out the rest of Gui’s “Making Makerspaces” series for info on creating a business model and acquiring insurance.

 You could design your project and have someone else fabricate it for you, but where’s the fun in that?
-However, if you simply can’t get machine access, or require professional level 3D printing, here are some options.
+However, if you simply can’t get machine access, or require professional level tools, here are some options.

 Shapeways caters to hobbyists and designers, offering high-quality prints in a wide range of materials, including sterling silver, stainless steel, brass, and ceramic.
 They often have the lowest prices, but with production based in the Netherlands, their stated shipping times of 2–3 weeks haven’t always been accurate.
 They recently built a production facility in New York to meet demand.